Ungnyeo

 Ungnyeo was a bear who became a woman according to the creation myth of the Korean nation.
+She has an important role in the myth as the wife of Hwanung, the divine king of the world, and as the mother of Dangun, the mythological founder of Korea.

 Story

 In the tale, a tiger and a bear lived together in a cave and prayed to the divine king Hwanung to be made human.
-Hwanung heard their prayers and gave them 20 cloves of garlic, a bundle of mugwort and ordered them to stay out of the sunlight and eat only this food for 100 days.
+Hwanung heard their prayers and gave them each 20 cloves of garlic and a bundle of mugwort, and ordered them to stay out of the sunlight and eat only this food for 100 days.
 Due to hunger, the tiger left the cave after roughly 20 days, but the bear remained inside.
 After 21 days, she was transformed into a woman.

 Ungnyeo was grateful and made offerings to Hwanung.
 Her lack of a husband drove her to depression, and she began to pray beneath a sacred betula tree to be blessed with a child.
 Hwanung heard her prayers and was deeply moved.
 He took Ungnyeo as his wife and soon after, she gave birth to a son, Dangun, who would go on to found the nation of Korea.